-Looking For a New Volvo XC70 in your area?
+Looking for a Used XC70 in your area?

 Have you driven a 2013 Volvo XC70?

 Fresh off yet another highly praised 2012 redesign, Volvo's rugged off-roading XC70 5-passenger wagon-like crossover gets headlight washers and rain-sensing windshield wipers standard for 2013.
 While fuel economy with the baseline 3.2-liter inline 6-cylinder and turbo 3-liter inline-6 tops out at 25 highway mpg, drivers who can appreciate this Volvo's versatility don't seem to care about the added expense, especially since it's guzzling only regular fuel, as opposed to the premium stuff most other luxury makers force on cars with worse economy.
 Of the few drivers who can stop driving their XC70 long enough to leave a review, none have a single complaint since the interior redesign for 2012.